PClub-Ahmedabad-University/CP101/README.md

   - Only Ahmedabad University students are allowed to participate.
   - **The course is specially designed for those who want to start competitive programming** and want to start solving at least one question in coding contests.
+  - Every contest will be based upon the handouts & the resources provided before the date of contest and solutions of the contest will also be put in here.

 ### For further clarification
 + [Introduction to Competitve Programming](https://github.com/Programming-Club-Ahmedabad-University/CP101/blob/master/Introduction%20to%20CP.md)